tatianegercina/FinTech/01-Lesson-Plans/02-Python/1/LessonPlan.md

   * Data types correspond to the type of data being stored, e.g., letters/words, phrases, or numbers.

-  * Python has five standard data types: number (integer, float, etc.), string, list, dictionary, and tuple.
+  * While Python has several data types, some of the most commonly used are: number (integer, float, etc.), string, list, dictionary, tuple, and boolean.

 * Depending on the type of data that you store, Python provides different functions for that data.
 For example, you can find the length of a string of characters (how many letters are in the string).